-At Farris, Riley & Pitt, LLP, our personal injury attorneys know that medications, even when your doctor prescribes them and you take them correctly, can in some cases cause more harm than good.
-We all place trust in our medical practitioners and assume that when they tell us to take something, it is because it will heal our sickness, ease our pain, or prevent further injuries to our bodies.
+At Farris, Riley & Pitt, LLP, our personal injury attorneys know that sometimes medications can cause more harm than good, even when your doctor prescribes them and you take them correctly.
+We all place trust in our medical practitioners and assume that when they tell us to take something, it will heal our sickness, ease our pain, or prevent further injuries to our bodies.

 There are times when drugs that are approved and marketed as safe cause serious side effects that result in dangerous, permanent, and often deadly injuries to unsuspecting patients.
 When this occurs, drug manufacturers may be held responsible for the harm their medications cause.
-An innocent victim of a dangerous drug may be able to file a lawsuit against the manufacturing company to recover monetary damages to compensate them for their injuries and suffering.
+An innocent victim of a dangerous drug may be able to file a lawsuit against the manufacturing company to recover monetary damages for their pain and suffering.

 For more than 20 years, Farris, Riley & Pitt, LLP has been helping victims of unsafe pharmaceuticals.
 We are committed to getting justice for those harmed by the negligence of other parties.

 If you suffered a serious injury or your loved one died after using a dangerous drug, you could be entitled to compensation.
 The dangerous drug lawyers at Farris, Riley & Pitt, LLP can review your case and discuss all of your legal options when you call (205) 324-1212 to schedule a free consultation.

 Why Do I Need a Dangerous Drugs Lawyer?